z0ccc/comet/readme.md

 Then load the dist folder as an unpacked extension in Chrome.

-Switch files in the 'firefox' folder and then re-build for firefox version.
+For the firefox version switch files in the 'firefox' folder and then re-build.